erikaduan/r_tips/03_blog_posts/2020-06-06_using-DiagrammeR/2020-06-06_using-DiagrammeR-to-draw-flow-charts.md

 The process of adding subgroups involves:

-1. Define subclusters.
+1. First defining each subcluster.
-2. Define nodes in each subcluster.
+2. Defining the nodes in each subcluster.
-3. Define edges as usual.
+3. Defining the edges as usual.

 <!-- end list -->